zhoush210/DISCOVERSE/README.md

 + Efficient simulation and user-friendly configuration.
 By seamlessly integrating 3DGS rendering engine, MuJoCo physical engine, and ROS2 robotic interface, we provide an easy-to-use, massively parallel implementation for rapid deployment and flexible extension.
 The overall throughput of DISCOVERSE can achieve 650 FPS for 5 cameras rendering RGB-D frames, which is ∼3× faster than ORBIT (Issac Lab).
 + Compatibilities with existing 3D assets and inclusive supports for robot models (robotic arm, mobile manipulator, quadrocopter, etc.), sensor modalities (RGB, depth, LiDAR), ROS plugins, and a variety of Sim&Real data mixing schemes.
 DISCOVERSE lays a solid foundation for developing a comprehensive set of Sim2Real robotic benchmarks for end-to-end robot learning, with real-world tasks including manipulation, navigation, multi-agent collaboration, etc., to stimulate further research and practical applications in the related fields.

+## 🐳Docker

+Please refer to [docker deployment](doc/docker.md), or directly download [v1.6.1 docker images](https://pan.baidu.com/s/1mLC3Hz-m78Y6qFhurwb8VQ?pwd=xmp9).
+If docker is used, the `📦 Install` and `📷Photorealistic/Preparation 1-3` parts can be skipped.

 ## 📦 Installation

 ```bash